[Note: This interview was held backstage at the Opera House in Chicago

 ever sing an opera by Monteverdi?

 of his madrigals when I was younger and it was very interesting, but I cannot

 sing that style now.
 I know the history of music and it is impossible

-today to know the exact composition of the orchestra
+today to know the exact composition of the orchestra in that period.

-you’re studying a role, do the letters and other writings of composers
+studying a role, do the letters and other writings of composers influence

-yes.
 Whenever it is possible to find the letters, I try to read them.
 It’s

 BD: In that